ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/data.md

     + Projects/users with data on RDFaaS will be able to access the storage to transfer data to different locations after ARCHER2 ends using standard tools such as scp/sftp/rsync/rclone.
 - Projects/users can use the new NSCDS/EPCCfs to store limited data beyond the lifetime of ARCHER2.
-This storage system will be accessible from other systems hosted at EPCC such as Cirrus.
 Capacity will be limited so projects will need to carefully consider what data they want to store on this system.
     + Projects/users with data on NSCDS/EPCCfs will be able to access the storage to transfer data to different locations after ARCHER2 ends using standard tools such as scp/sftp/rsync/rclone and Globus Online.
+    + This storage system will also be directly accessible from other systems hosted at EPCC such as Cirrus.
 - Plan and start transfers early to avoid congestion close to end of service

 !!! tip "RDFaaS and NSCDS/EPCCfs: Data storage beyond the lifetime of ARCHER2"